artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

-As opposed to finding a silver bullet technology or strategy, our approach has been to build off of a working current state, layering on a new component to solve the next problem, resulting in an improved new current state.
+As opposed to finding a silver bullet technology or strategy, our approach has been to build off of a working current state, layering on a new component to solve the next problem.

+At each point along our solution journey, we're left with a working and more valuable solution to the problem at hand.

 Thanks for reading!